sumguytho/yocto-fitimage-example/README.md

 Some stuff may be broken when changing local.conf variables.
 For example, changing the MACHINE without manually cleaning up deploy artifacts may result in errors.

+The images have only been tested using qemu and not real hardware, it's possible that some stuff won't work as intended.

 # TODO

  - Figure out how to test uboot stuff using qemu.
 Make qemu support a standalone config that can be enabled in local.conf instead of a separate MACHINE.